-Getting vaccination is one most effective ways to prevent against infection diseases such as smallpox, polio and tetanus.
+Getting vaccinated is one most effective ways to prevent infectious diseases such as smallpox, polio and tetanus.
 Other diseases like measles and diphtheria have been reduced by up to 99.9% since their vaccines were introduced.
+Read on to discover why vaccinations are important and how our hospital prevents infection:

 The importance of getting Coronavirus (COVID-19) vaccinations